Command: Modern Air Naval Operations

-Command: Modern Air Naval Operations is a warfare simulation video game developed by Greek studio Warfare Sims, published by Matrix Games and released on September 24, 2013.
+Command: Modern Air Naval Operations is a warfare simulation video game developed by Greek studio Warfare Sims and published by Matrix Games, and was released on September 24, 2013.
 Often described as the spiritual successor to the legacy Harpoon series, Command expanded on both the scope and detail of simulation compared to Harpoon and was designed to overcome the earlier series' limitations.

 Gameplay

-In command: Modern Air Naval Operations, players have operational control over units on a 2D map of the Earth.
-Similar to Harpoon, players can command their units using pre-set missions or by giving direct instructions of the "Go here, do this" variety.
+In Command: Modern Air Naval Operations, players have operational control over units on a 2D map of the Earth.
+Similar to Harpoon, players can command their units using preset missions or by giving direct instructions of the "Go here, do this" variety.

 The size and scale of the engagements depend only on the scenario; the engine can perform small patrol boat battles right up to global warfare, with hardware performance being the only relevant limitation to scale.
 Individual scenarios vary from a few hours to multiple days of real-time, although time can be accelerated to allow faster completion of operations.

 No multiplayer mode is currently included with the commercial license for any game in the series.
 Both games also feature a scenario editor that allows for real-time changes to scenarios under construction, allowing battles in the editor to be run and changed instantly.
 Copies purchased from the Steam platform allow users to share such user-made scenarios through the Workshop.

 Development

-The Warfare Sims development team released a number of updates containing new simulation mechanics, improvements and bugfixes based on player feedback.
+The Warfare Sims development team released several updates containing new simulation mechanics, improvements, and bug fixes based on player feedback.

 Upon release of its sequel, Command: Modern Operations, on November 14, 2019, Command: Modern Air Naval Operations was taken down from the Steam Store and the Matrix Games website, although those who had previously purchased the game on Steam did not have it removed from their library.

 Downloadable content

 New scenarios are available for purchase in the form of downloadable content.
-One such scenario, Northern Inferno, released 22 October 2015, depicts a World War III between NATO and the Warsaw Pact in 1975.
+One such scenario, Northern Inferno, released on 22 October 2015, depicts a World War III between NATO and the Warsaw Pact in 1975.
 It has 15 levels, whereas another one, Command Live, is a series of one-level scenario downloadable content packs that deal with contemporary events.

 Professional Edition

-An official "professional edition" was unveiled in May 2015, offering advanced functionality tailored to the needs of defence-related professionals and organizations.
-Features exclusive to the Professional license include: full database-editing access, umpire-controlled WEGO-style multiplayer, Monte-Carlo mode (statistical analysis), data import/export and more. (these additional abilities are offered piecemeal to allow customers to tailor Command to their needs.)
+An official "professional edition" was unveiled in May 2015, offering advanced functionality tailored to the needs of defense-related professionals and organizations.
+Features exclusive to the Professional license include full database-editing access, umpire-controlled WEGO-style multiplayer, Monte-Carlo mode (statistical analysis), data import/export and more.
+These additional abilities are offered piecemeal to allow customers to tailor Command to their needs.
 One of the first unveiled professional customers has been BAE Systems.